lyronctk/zator/README.md

 # Zator

-Prove the execution of arbitrarily deep neural networks with recursive SNARKs.
+Proving the execution of arbitrarily deep neural networks with recursive SNARKs.

 ## Motivation
 There has been tremendous progress in the past year toward veriying neural network inference using SNARKs.
 Notable projects- such as [EZKL](https://github.com/zkonduit/ezkl) and work by [D. Kang et al](https://arxiv.org/pdf/2210.08674.pdf)- have been able to leverage properties of the Halo2 proving system to snark models as complex as MobileNetv2 with 50 layers.